danlargo/v4l2Camera/README.md

 ### General
 - Makefile is absolutely generic, I spent time on the source code and know I could clean up the Makeifle, will get to it :)
-    - Currenly uses the gcc/g++ compiler and has been tested on Linux and MacOS (sort of)
+    - Currenly uses the gcc/g++ compiler and has been tested on Linux
-    - MacOS version has not attempted to include AVFoundation api so may require changes to use the LLVM compiler and different include paths
+    - MacOS version has partial support
     - Windows version has not been started
 - Makefile will be updated to use native compiler on each platform (as required, would prefer to use gcc/g+ if possible)